 Porsche is plugging in: the Porsche Mission E, the all-electric four-door sports car concept that caused such a stir at the 2015 Frankfurt motor show, is entering the latter stages of development before sales start in 2019.

-And now we've spied the first prototypes out on test in Germany - benchmarking against a fleet of Tesla Model S and Model X electric cars.
+Our latest scoop pics follow on from earlier shots of prototypes in Germany benchmarking against a fleet of Tesla Model S and Model X electric cars (below).
 Hardly a surprise that, but proof of just how disruptive the Silicon Valley start-up has become.

 The boss speaks: Porsche boss gives details on the Mission E